 Member Since: 2010

 James J. Heckman is the Henry Schultz Distinguished Service Professor of Economics at The University of Chicago.
-His recent research deals with such issues as evaluation of social programs, econometric models of discrete choice and longitudinal data, the economics of the labor market, and alternative models of the distribution of income.
+His recent research deals with such issues as evaluation of social programs, econometric models of discrete choice and longitudinal data, the development and measurement of skills over the lifetime, the economics of the labor market, and alternative models of the distribution of income.
 Professor Heckman has received numerous awards for his work, including the John Bates Clark Award of the American Economic Association in 1983, the 2000 Nobel Memorial Prize in Economic Sciences, the 2005 Jacob Mincer Award for Lifetime Achievement in Labor Economics, the 2005 University College Dublin Ulysses Medal, and the 2005 and 2007 Aigner award from the Journal of Econometrics.
 He is a member of the National Academy of Sciences, the American Academy of Arts and Sciences, and the American Philosophical Society.
 He is a fellow of the Econometric Society, the American Statistical Association, the International Statistical Institute, and the American Association for the Advancement of Science.